wbbradley/ace/README.md

 arguments is used.

-There is no explicit notion of immutability, however it is implicit unles `Ref` is used. `var` declarations automatically wrap the initialization value in a `Ref`.
+There is no explicit notion of immutability, however it is implicit unless `Ref` is used. `var` declarations automatically wrap initialization values in a `Ref`.
 The primary way to maintain mutable state is to use `Ref`.

 ### Encapsulation

 There is no class-based encapsulation in Zion.
-Encapsulation can be acheived by not letting local variables in a function escape, or by using module-local functions.
+Encapsulation can be achieved by not letting local variables escape from functions (or blocks), or by using module-local functions.

 ### Type System

-Types are inferred but type annotations are also possible and occasionally necessary when types cannot be inferred.
+Types are inferred but type annotations are also allowed/encouraged as documentation and occasionally necessary when types cannot be inferred.
+See [this StackOverflow post](https://stackoverflow.com/questions/54000708/how-does-the-haskell-compiler-emit-code-for-frominteger-0-frominteger-0) and to understand when it becomes necessary to annotate types.
+Zion does not support default type class instances by design (although, if a good enough design for that comes along, it might happen.)

 ### Polymorphism